 A course drop involves dropping one or more courses while still maintaining enrollment within the semester.
 A program withdrawal occurs when dropped courses lead to no enrollment remaining for the semester.
 This is true for courses offered within blocks even if first block courses were completed.
-For more details on the course drop or withdrawal policy, please visit the University Catalog.
+Learn more about ATSU’s course drop or withdrawal policy by navigating to the ATSU Policy section of the University Catalog.

 Add or drop a course

-Online program students who want to add or drop a course should complete the Course Add/Drop Request form.
-Forms may be submitted up to the end of the first week of the class being added or dropped.
+Online program students who wish to add or drop a course may do so by completing the Course Add/Drop Request Form located in the my.ATSU.edu portal under Resources > Academic Resources.
+Forms may be submitted up to the end of the first week of the course.

 Students who drop in the first week of their term will not receive ‘W’ grades on their transcript.
 Students can drop the first 60% of the term and receive a ‘W’ grade, after that point they can no longer drop.
 Course drops must be submitted by 11:59 PM CT on the last day to drop.

-- Login to the CampusNexus Student Portal, and
+- Login to the Anthology Student Portal, and

 - Click on Academics to access the Degree Audit.
 Your degree audit provides a list of all courses associated with your academic program.
 You may not be required to complete all of the courses listed in the degree audit.
 Please contact your academic program if you have questions concerning course requirements.